stevebrownlee/client-side-mastery-evening/week02-git/3Saturday/README.md

 ## Combination Special (1 hour)
 * have students make a `combo` branch
 * Most of what we do involves combinations of things.
 Specifically arrays of objects.
+This section is just a grab bag of anything - minus loops - ain't nobody got time for loops
-* Give them the challenge problems one at a time
+* Give them the challenge problems one at a time.
+Then go over their answers
 * PR and merge the `combo` branch

 ## Extra Time?